-Table 13 - Embedded Antenna Options --------------------- -----------------
+Table 13 - Embedded Antenna Options --------------------- ----------------- relatively large numbers of suppliers of this type of antenna; there is also a range of configuration and performance options.

 PCB Embedded - This approach embeds an antenna design into the host PCB.
 This approach is very common with add-in WiFi cards (CF, PCMCIA, SDIO, etc.) as it requires no external connections and is the cheapest production approach.
 The lower production cost requires significant development cost and lack of performance and flexibility.